JoseJVS/ngpu_dynamic_network_creation/nest_microcircuit/README.md

     - Added handling of number of threads and processes passed as arguments.
     - Added computing of mean firing rate of neurons using the local_spike_counter kernel attribute.
  - [merge_data.py](merge_data.py): Python script to merge output of multiple MPI processes during a single simulation.
+   - This Python script is meant to be run by the ```benchmark.sh``` script found in each model directory.
+   - To run it individually, examples of local execution are found in each corresponding ```benchmark.sh```.
  - [gather_data.py](gather_data.py): Python script designed to collect the data from all of the simulation runs of a benchmark and compute the mean values and the standard deviation of the simulation timers.
  - [benchmark.sh](benchmark.sh): Bash script to automatically benchmark the model with 10 different random generation seeds and collect the data.
     - This script assumes the system used is equipped with 128 cores.
 By default the script allocates 8 MPI processes and 16 threads per process for the simulation.
 This can be changed in [L4](benchmark.sh#L4)-[L10](benchmark.sh#L10).